 Use a shorter version of longer words so that you get more results – such as the singular instead of the plural.

-If you are searching for biblical texts, you should use the abbreviations used on this website, which are:
+If you are searching for biblical texts, the abbreviations used on this website are:

 Gen Ex Lev Num Deu Jos Jdg Rut 1Sam 2Sam 1K 2K 1Ch 2Ch Ezr Neh Est Job Ps Pro SoS Isa Jer Lam Ezk Dan Hos Joe Amo Oba Jon Mic Nah Hab Zep Hag Zec Mal for the Old Testament books.